mslonina/Mechanic/README.md

 - **Different storage modes** which allows to design the storage layout that fits best the user needs (i.e. for processing with Gnuplot or Matplotlib)
 - **Linux and MAC OS X** supported

+### Current limitations

+- The data is stored with H5T_NATIVE_DOUBLE datatype, and datasets are H5S_SIMPLE-type
+- Only rank 2 datasets are supported right now

 ### Example usage